🚦 Essential Knowledge

 Tourist Information

-Tourist information center ahead.
+Tourist information office ahead.

 Airport

-Airport facilities ahead.
+Airport ahead.

 Ferry Port

-Ferry terminal ahead.
+Ferry terminal or port ahead.

 Bus Stop